Chapter 2. Deploying an NFS server

 Apr 01 08:37:56 client.example.com tlshd[10688]: Handshake with server.example.com (192.0.2.1) was successful

-If the server supports NFS with TLS encryption, you can configure the NFS server and client to authenticate each other by using TLS protocol.
+If the server supports Network File System (NFS) with Transport Layer Security (TLS) encryption, configure the NFS server and client.
+They authenticate each other by using the TLS protocol.
+The configuration includes creating and installing certificates, configuring the TLS daemon, and mounting the NFS share with encryption.

 Prerequisites